 A sprain is one of the most common sports-related injuries diagnosed.
 An injury to the ligaments surrounding a joint, a sprain is often painful but recovers fairly quickly.
-Natural treatment options for sprains can speed recovery time and relieve pain in the process.
-Apple cider vinegar, ribwort plantain and arnica are three such effective treatments.
+Natural treatments for a sprained ankle, knee or writes can often speed recovery time and relieve pain.
+Apple cider vinegar, ribwort plantain and arnica are three of the top remedies for sprains.

 What is a Sprain?